 - (1) if the project proposes to appropriate surface or groundwater (including dewatering); - (2) the source, quantity, duration, use and purpose of the water use and if a DNR water appropriation permit is required; - (3) any well abandonment.
-If connecting to an existing municipal water supply, identify the wells to be used as a water source and any effects on, or required expansion of, municipal water infrastructure; - (4) environmental effects from water appropriation, including an assessment of the water resources available for appropriation; - (5) how the proposed water use is resilient in the event of changes in total precipitation, large precipitation events, drought, increased temperatures, variable surface water flows and elevations, and longer growing seasons; - (6) any measures to avoid, minimize, or mitigate environmental effects from the water appropriation; - (7) contingency plans should the appropriation volume increase beyond infrastructure capacity

-or water supply for the project diminish in quantity or quality, such as reuse of water,

-connections with another water source, or emergency connections.

-a) Current water use (gal/yr):
+If connecting to an existing municipal water supply, identify the wells to be used as a water source and any effects on, or required expansion of, municipal water infrastructure; - (4) environmental effects from water appropriation, including an assessment of the water resources available for appropriation; - (5) how the proposed water use is resilient in the event of changes in total precipitation, large precipitation events, drought, increased temperatures, variable surface water flows and elevations, and longer growing seasons; - (6) any measures to avoid, minimize, or mitigate environmental effects from the water appropriation; - (7) contingency plans should the appropriation volume increase beyond infrastructure capacity or water supply for the project diminish in quantity or quality, such as reuse of water, connections with another water source, or emergency connections. - (a) Current water use (gal/yr):□ Not applicable - (b) Proposed water use (gal/yr): - (c) Water supply source: - □ Existing well - □ New well iv.
+Surface Waters

-☐ Not applicable

-b) Proposed water use (gal/yr):

-c) Water supply source:

-☐ Existing well

-☐ New well
+- Public supply

+- □ Other:

-☐ Public supply ☐ Other: (d) Aquifer test required by DNR? ☐ Yes ☐ No iv.
-Surface Waters (1) Wetlands - Describe the following: (a) any anticipated physical effects or alterations to wetland features such as draining, filling permanent inundation, dredging and vegetative removal; (b) direct and indirect environmental effects from physical modification of wetlands, (includ anticipated effects to the host watershed, taking into consideration how current Minnesota climate trends may be affected); (c) measures to avoid (e.g., available alternatives that were considered), minimize, or mitiga te environmental effects to wetlands; (d) required compensatory wetland mitigation for unavoidable wetland impacts that will occur in the same minor or major watershed and identify those probable locations.
-(2) Other surface waters - Describe the following: (a) anticipated physical effects or alterations to surface water features (lakes, streams, pond intermittent streams, county/judicial ditches) such as draining, filling, permanent inundation, dredging, diking, stream diversion, impoundment, aquatic plant removal, riparian alteration, drain tiling, and tile inlets or outlets.
-Show these features on maps; s, (b) direct and indirect environmental effects from physical modification of water features, taking into consideration how current Minnesota climate trends and anticipated climate change in the general location of the project may influence the effects; (c) measures to avoid, minimize, or mitigate environmental effects to surface water features including in-water best management practices that are proposed to avoid or minimize turbidity/sedimentation while physically altering the water features; 5, (d) how the project will change the number or type of watercraft on any water body, includi current and projected watercraft usage; ng (e) quantity and quality of site runoff before and after the project; (f) permanent controls to manage or treat runoff.
-Identify water resource affected and give the DNR Protected Waters Inventory (PWI) number(s) if the water resources affected are on the PWI; ; (g) proposed mitigation measures to avoid or minimize impacts.
-V. Manure management.
+- (d) Aquifer test required by DNR? \Box Yes \Box No

+- (1) Wetlands Describe the following: - (a) any anticipated physical effects or alterations to wetland features such as draining, filling, permanent inundation, dredging and vegetative removal; - (b) direct and indirect environmental effects from physical modification of wetlands, (include anticipated effects to the host watershed, taking into consideration how current Minnesota climate trends may be affected); - (c) measures to avoid (e.g., available alternatives that were considered), minimize, or mitigate environmental effects to wetlands; - (d) required compensatory wetland mitigation for unavoidable wetland impacts that will occur in the same minor or major watershed and identify those probable locations. - (2) Other surface waters Describe the following: - (a) anticipated physical effects or alterations to surface water features (lakes, streams, ponds, intermittent streams, county/judicial ditches) such as draining, filling, permanent inundation, dredging, diking, stream diversion, impoundment, aquatic plant removal, riparian alteration, drain tiling, and tile inlets or outlets.
+Show these features on maps; - (b) direct and indirect environmental effects from physical modification of water features, taking into consideration how current Minnesota climate trends and anticipated climate change in the general location of the project may influence the effects; - (c) measures to avoid, minimize, or mitigate environmental effects to surface water features, including in-water best management practices that are proposed to avoid or minimize turbidity/sedimentation while physically altering the water features; - (d) how the project will change the number or type of watercraft on any water body, including current and projected watercraft usage; - (e) quantity and quality of site runoff before and after the project; - (f) permanent controls to manage or treat runoff.
+Identify water resource affected and give the DNR Protected Waters Inventory (PWI) number(s) if the water resources affected are on the PWI; - (g) proposed mitigation measures to avoid or minimize impacts. - v.
+Manure management.
 Describe how manure will be collected and stored at this facility.
-Include description of any manure processing activities such as liquid solid separation and anaerobic digestion.
+Include a description of any manure processing activities such as liquid solid separation and anaerobic digestion.
 Attach a copy of the Manure Management Plan (MMP).
-If an anaerobic digester will process manure, list any other feedstocks used in the digester. а (a) Manure removal activities. (a) Manure removal frequency: Once per year Twice per year Other: (b) Time required for manure removal (days/year):
+If an anaerobic digester will process manure, list any other feedstocks used in the digester.

+(1) Manure removal activities.

+- (a) Manure removal frequency:

+- □ Once per year

+- □ Twice per year

+- □ Other:

+- (b) Time required for manure removal (days/year):

+- (2) Manure transfer.
+Will any amount of manure be transferred to a third party for land